Create a class of endpoint to specify its name, type, readout time (optional) and assign a random number generator.

 Arguments

-a character vector of endpoints.
+categorical_varsa character vector of endpoints.
 This can be used to force variables with limited distinct values as categorical variables in summary report.
 For example, a numeric endpoint may take integer values 0, 1, 2.
 Instead of computing mean and standard derivation in the summary report, put this endpoint in

-can force it be a categorical variable and a barplot is generated in summary report instead.
+categorical_varscan force it be a categorical variable and a barplot is generated in summary report instead.

 Examples